 THE NEXT SESSION OFFERED

 Sessions are offered by specific age groupings (3-7-year-old, 8-12-year-olds and teens) on Tuesdays from 6-8 pm for 10 weeks.
 Depending on age groups, kids may be partnered up with a buddy, meet in groups or individually.
 There is group time for children and also for parents.
 This class will be at no cost to you.
 We want to support our families who have been called to foster and adopt.
 This is just one way we feel that we can do that well.
 If interested in the present session or future sessions for other age groups, please contact Amber Given.

 MORE ABOUT HALO PROJECT

 HALO Project relies heavily on the Trust-Based Relational Intervention model created by Dr. Karyn Purvis and Dr. David Cross at the TCU Institute of Child Development.

-Families that participated in HALO Project experienced a decrease in relational frustration with their child, an increase in attachment, parenting confidence, and involvement.
+Families that participated in the HALO Project experienced a decrease in relational frustration with their child, an increase in attachment, parenting confidence, and involvement.
 Parents reported a decrease in problematic behaviors in their children and reported less frustration with the problematic behaviors.
 Overall, all families reported an increase in compassion and understanding of their child and their unique history.
 You can find more information at www.haloprojectokc.org.